KirillGudkov/ninja-array/README.md

 # Ninja-Array
+### Array extension for TypeScript

+>The main advantage of this package - is Array.prototype extension
+>
-The main advantage of this package - is Array.prototype extension and You don't need to use some specific object like `let a = new MySuperArray()`
+>You don't need to use some specific object like `let a = new MySuperArray()`
+>

-And it is compatible with TypeScript.
-IDE will offer you available methods, including the following.
+>And it is compatible with TypeScript.
+IDE will offer you available methods,
+>including the following.

 ### Installation:
 - run `yarn add ninja-array`

 ### Usage
-- add `import 'extended-array';` to your root `index.js`
+- Add `import 'ninja-array';` to your root `index.js`
 - You're perfect!
 Your Array is upgraded!

 ```typescript